 Kristine: I guess Tatum and Mel had an opium-fueled orgy in a Paris hotel room when Tatum was like 12 and Mel was 17.
 Can you believe?
 Let’s discuss this: De Palma prays at the altar of Alfred Hitchcock, right?
 Do you think Melanie was cast in this because she is Tippi Hedren’s daughter?

-Sean: Yes.
+Sean: Can’t imagine that didn’t play a role in it (shades of Janet Leigh’s daughter starring in Halloween.
 But she was also perfect for the part.
 I think she’s great in the movie.

 Kristine: I agree.

 Sean: But the Tippi connection is hilarious and perfectly in spirit with the “meta” nature of the movie.
 If De Palma’s entire career is a rumination and commentary on the films of Alfred Hitchcock (what they are, how they work) than him casting Tippi Hedren’s daughter in this is a total act of postmodernism.